For many years we shot photography on Canon cameras.

 In addition Fuji uses a different demosaicing system on its chips than most manufacturers, which again, takes some getting used to.

-But after a year, I think its safe to say its all good!
+After a year of Fuji cameras, its safe to say its all good!

-With major projects with the cameras for clients such as the Forestry Commission, Visit Britain, Eon, NCT, and many others, under my belt, I’m actually now comfortable with them, and can work as quickly as before.
+With lots of client projects under my belt, I’m now comfortable with them, and can work as quickly as before.

 In fact, picking up a DSLR now feels very strange, with its dark viewfinder and its bulk.

-With three bodies and 7 different lenses, I have still managed to cut in almost half the weight of gear I’m touting, and have gone from a fully wheeled bag, back to one of my older Domke’s.
+With three bodies and 7 lenses, I have cut in half the weight of gear.
+And instead of a wheeled bag, I’m back to a Domke.

-In addition their connectivity is better, I can send images directly from the camera to my iPhone or iPad using a wireless connection.
+Plus connectivity is better.
+I can send images directly from the camera to my iPhone or iPad wirelessly.

 And after 6 months use Fuji gave us all a present.
 They put out a free firmware update which took the video capabilities from 1080p, to full 4k.

 Looking to the future, Fuji are offering equipment which will be able to fully replace all of our Canon gear.
-With new BSI chips and excellent video specs, we are now looking forward to being able to use the Fuji gear not only for our stills, but also for our video work.
+With new BSI chips and excellent video, we look forward to using Fuji not only for photography, but also video.

 I think however the best thing about the change is the reaction from people who see me using them.
 One 14 year old commented that I was totally “On Fleek.”